It's no secret that icons are widely used in web design and, to fully reap their potential, they should be truly inclusive.

 Web Accessibility as Regulation and Necessity

-The legal requirements around web accessibility have become more complex in recent years.
+The legal requirements around web accessibility, such as AODA, have become more complex in recent years.
 More emphasis is being put on making websites accessible for individuals with disabilities, and the fines for not doing so can be considerable.
+For insights on how to achieve AODA compliance specifically with Drupal, check out our guide on Achieving Accessibility and AODA Compliance with Drupal Development.

 Web accessibility is not only beneficial for users but also for companies.